 “It is a sector that is already aware of the importance water plays within its value chain and is already actively taking action to mitigate its impacts on water globally.

-However, these water-related sustainability targets do not include quaternary treatment of wastewater in direct operations for the removal of APIs.
-Furthermore, the focus of actions on water (i.e., setting and reporting specific targets) is primarily on facilities owned and operated by pharmaceutical companies, particularly those in water-scarce areas.
+These water-related sustainability targets do not, however, include quaternary treatment of wastewater in direct operations for the removal of APIs.
+Furthermore, water actions (i.e., setting and reporting specific targets) primarily focus on facilities owned and operated by pharmaceutical companies, particularly those in water-scarce areas.
 Only 50 percent of the top 30 global pharmaceutical companies publicly disclose that they undertake water activities specifically targeted at API manufacturing in their supply chain.

 Based on disclosures made to CDP-Water and sustainability reports, activities undertaken in the supply chain include: